 In a perfect world, we’d say that you should only spend your money on getting good assets, but that’s just not realistic.
-You can’t avoid having to spend money on bad assets because you’re unlikely to get a job that earns you money to live if you rock up at the interview naked.
-But, you can avoid overspending – for example, by buying reasonably-priced clothing that’ll last you a long time instead of the latest fad from a designer label.
+You can’t avoid having to spend money on bad assets because you’re unlikely to get a job that earns you money to live if you show up at the interview naked.
+But, you can avoid overspending – for example, by buying reasonably priced clothing that’ll last you a long time instead of the latest fad from a designer label.

 Knowing the difference between good and bad assets is half the battle.

-If you’ve already gotten yourself into some bad debt by acquiring bad assets, your first priority should be to eliminate your bad debt ASAP.
-You can do that by spending less than you earn and putting as much cash as possible every month toward paying off the bad debt.
-The sooner you can get rid of the bad debt, the better.
+If you’ve already gotten yourself into some unhealthy debt by acquiring bad assets, your first priority should be to eliminate your unhealthy debt ASAP.
+You can do that by spending less than you earn and putting as much cash as possible every month toward paying off the unhealthy debt.
+The sooner you can get rid of the unhealthy debt, the better.

 Remember, not all debt is bad.
 If you took out a student loan to finance the degree you needed to get the job you wanted, or you have a home loan, it’s actually good debt because it usually makes you wealthier in the long run.
 It might make economic sense to keep paying off the good debt slowly, so you can free up cash to put towards good assets.
 For advice about your specific situation, speak to a financial planner.